tstih/more/README.md

 # Line

-Vertical or horizontal line control, used as a separator or decorator.
+Vertical or horizontal line control, used as a separator or a decorator.

 ![](Images/line-1.jpg)

 ## Usage

 Set the `Orientation` property to `Horizontal` or `Vertical`.
 Use line `Thickness` to set the pen thickness.
-Set line `Text',`Font`, and `ForeColor` properties to control appearance of title.
+Set line `Text`,`Font`, and `ForeColor` properties to control appearance of title.
 If empty, no title is shown.
 `TextAlignment` tells where the title is shown (at beginning, end or in the middle of line).
 If at beginning or end then `TextOffset` (in pixels) is